linode/docs/docs/products/tools/marketplace/guides/webuzo/index.md

 ---
 title: "Deploy Webuzo through the Linode Marketplace"
-description: "This guide shows you how to deploy Webuzo from Softaculous, a LAMP stack control panel that allows you to deploy a growing number of applications and scripts."
+description: "This guide shows you how to deploy Webuzo from Softaculous, a LAMP stack control panel that lets you deploy a growing number of applications and scripts."
 published: 2020-12-02
 modified: 2022-08-08
 keywords: ['webuzo','control panel','dashboard','marketplace']